mwangigikonyo/codecamp/docs/sailsjs-tutorial/index.md

 This course aims to help you;
 - [ ] Understand how Sails JS is a convention-over-configuration MVC framework
 - [ ] Understand the folder structure of a Sails JS application.
+- [ ] Understand how routing works in a Sails JS application.
 - [ ] Understand how EJS files work.
 - [ ] Understand how Sails JS Controllers work.
 - [ ] Understand how Sails JS helper methods work.